Looking for an employer of record in Portugal? Here’s what you need to know

 Portugal

-Hiring and managing employees in Portugal can be complicated for foreign businesses like U.S.-based companies, as one needs to comply with local labor laws covered by the Cรณdigo do Trabalho.
+Hiring and managing employees in Portugal can be complicated for foreign businesses like U.S.-based companies, as one needs to comply with local labor laws covered by the Código do Trabalho.

-Rather than training your HR staff on Portugal-specific regulations and setting up a local entity, it’s a lot easier to work with a Portugal Employer of Record (EOR) like Payoneer Workforce Management (WFM).
+Usually, rather than training your HR staff on Portugal-specific regulations and setting up a local entity, companies prefer to work with an Employer of Record (EOR).
+However, the EOR model may not be permitted or recognized in Portugal, so you may use a workforce management platform.

-Find out more about how Payoneer WFM works, or keep reading to learn about Portugal’s labor laws and how an EOR in Portugal makes hiring locally easy.
+Find out more about how Payoneer Workforce Management works, or keep reading to learn about Portugal’s labor laws and other hiring obligations.

 How to hire employees in Portugal